rxacevedo/rxacevedo-octopress.github.io/source/_posts/2014-01-07-first-class-functions.markdown

 ---

-Functions that take functions as arguments and functions that return functions as their results can be a tricky concept to grasp and apply coming from a purely object-oriented style of programming.
-I will say up front that higher-order functions are mostly useful for list-processing, but we will soon see that this enables us to affect changes on data (or data structures) without actually modifying state.
+Functions that take functions as arguments and functions that return functions as their results can be a somewhat tricky concept to grasp coming from a purely object-oriented style of programming.
+I will say up front that higher-order functions are mostly useful for list-processing, but we will soon see that this enables us to affect changes on data (or data structures) without actually modifying state, which comes in quite handy when writing threaded code.

 ``` clojure Le map
 map